hpware/adguard-block-list/README.md

 ```
 2. Go to http://ip:3000
 3. Click on Get Started
-4. Ignore everything, Click next
+4. Ignore everything, And click next
 5. Enter your username and password.
 You are free to use what ever you like, just don't use weak passwords ;)
-6. Click Next then Open Dashboard, you should be logged out.
+6. Click Next then open the dashboard, you should be logged out.
 7. Login with your username and password you just set earlier.
-8. Go to Filters then DNS Blocklists
+8. Go to filters then DNS blocklists
-9. Click on the add block list and Click add custom Block list.
+9. Click on the add block list and click add custom Block list.
 10. Enter any name and the URL should be the URLs on the top
 11. Click Save
-<br>Congrats, you have just finished!
+<br>Congrats, you have just finished setting up DNS blockings!
 ### DNS over HTTPS
 1. Buy a domain or use a domain that you own.
 2. Click on Settings and Encryption Settings